-Internet A set of interconnected networks that allows computers to exchange information This includes things such as the world wide web, email, and online chat programs Intranet A private internet specific to a group, such as the FedUni intranet IT IT stands for Information Technology, and is sometimes shortened to InfoTech Moodle Moodle is a central service running as the University's official Learning Management System (LMS).
-It houses resources (readings, videos and presentations), and links to virtual classrooms and support services my StudentCentre (mySC) This is the online system that allows you to manage your administrative needs, such as enrolment, timetables, financial information, and grades Office 365 Is a set of software programs, including Microsoft Word (word processing) and Microsoft PowerPoint (making presentations) Online If a computer or computer user is online, it means they are currently connected to the internet PDF PDF stands for 'Portable Document Format' and is a type of file that can be accessed using Adobe Acrobat Reader and other PDF programs Search engine A search engine is a program used to help search information on the internet, such as Google Software/App App, short for application, and also referred to as software, are the programs that run on your computer or device.
-Upload Opposite to a download, this is where you send files from your computer to the internet URL Short for 'Uniform Resource Locator' - it is the online address for a web page Username A name used in conjunction with a password to gain access to a computer system or program See "Passwords" section for more information on this Virtual/Online Classroom An online space that allows you to connect in real time with your lecturer, tutor, or other students, similar to video conferencing Webpage A page of information on the internet Website A set of web pages that have related information WiFi A wireless network you can use to access the internet
+Internet A set of interconnected networks that allows computers to exchange information This includes things such as the World Wide Web, email, and online chat programs Intranet A private internet specific to a group, such as the Federation University campus network IT IT stands for Information Technology, and is sometimes shortened to InfoTech Moodle Moodle is a central service running as the University's official Learning Management System (LMS).
+It houses resources (readings, videos and presentations), and links to virtual classrooms and support services my StudentCentre (mySC) This is the online system that allows you to manage your administrative needs, such as enrolment, timetables, financial information, and grades Office 365 Is a set of software programs, including Microsoft Word (word processing) and Microsoft PowerPoint (making presentations) that students get to download for free Online If a computer or computer user is online, it means they are currently connected to the internet PDF PDF stands for 'Portable Document Format' and is a type of file that can be accessed using Adobe Acrobat Reader and other PDF programs Search engine A search engine is a program used to help search information on the internet, such as Google Software/App Apps, short for Applications, and also referred to as software, are the programs that run on your computer or device Upload Opposite to a download, this is where you send files from your computer to the internet URL Short for 'Uniform Resource Locator' - it is the online address for a web page. eg. https://federation.edu.au/ Username A name used in conjunction with a password to gain access to a computer system or program See "Passwords" section for more information on this Virtual/Online Classroom An online space that allows you to connect in real time with your lecturer, tutor, or other students, similar to video conferencing Webpage A page of information on the internet Website A set of web pages that have related information WiFi A wireless network you can use to access the internet